AkashWorld/Multithreading-Experiments/problem_2/readme.md

 ```
 By default, the above command generates the test graphs with 4 threads.
 This can be customized to run more threads than normal with the following command.
 ```
-#Make sure that the number of threads is a multiple to the following numbers: 2000, 4000, 8000, 16000
 cargo run 8 #Generate graph with 8 threads
 ```
 **For the purposes of the benchmarks, optimization of level 0 is required.
 This is further explained in the write up.**